bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

   the application must be provided.

 - ``sources`` can be a single directory or file, or a list of directories or files where application source files can be found.
-The 'source files' term here is used not only to describe files with source code (typically all ``.py`` files for Python applications, or ``.java``, ``.class``, ``.jar`` files for Java ones), but also any installation and configuration scripts, compilation scripts (Makefile, pom.xml, ...), submission scripts, readme files, ... that should be included with the application package.
+The ``sources`` term here is used not only to describe files with source code (typically all ``.py`` files for Python applications, or ``.java``, ``.class``, ``.jar`` files for Java ones), but also any installation and configuration scripts, compilation scripts (Makefile, pom.xml, ...), submission scripts, readme files, ... that should be included with the application package.
 Our script